Pinellas Suncoast Transit Authority

 The Pinellas Suncoast Transit Authority (PSTA) is a government agency that provides public transportation for Pinellas County, Florida.
 The authority manages a fixed-route bus system that encompasses over 40 bus routes - including two express routes to Tampa; the Central Avenue Trolley; the Suncoast Beach Trolley; and the bus rapid transit service, the SunRunner.

 History

+Beginnings

 PSTA's roots trace back to the early 1900s as the St. Petersburg Municipal Transit System (SPMTS).
 The system began with a streetcar line to Gulfport and eight buses to run several routes throughout the St. Pete area.
 Unlike the advent and expansion of Tampa's original streetcar system, the Gulfport streetcar only encompassed 23 miles of track along its singular line.
 However, the line proved to be popular amongst area residents during its heyday.
 In 1928, the entire SPMTS system carried 4.2 million customers, marking a major milestone for the agency.
 As the 1930s came and went, streetcar usage began to decline - as was the case nationwide.
 By 1949, the streetcar line had closed, marking the end of streetcar service in Pinellas County as a whole.

+Merger

+Despite the demise of the Gulfport trolley, bus service throughout Pinellas County continued to expand throughout the 1940s, 50s, and 60s.
+In 1970, the Central Pinellas Transit Authority (CPTA) was formed, serving the Clearwater area and northern Pinellas.
+The agency was fully established by 1973 and operated 9 routes with a fleet of 21 buses.
+The CPTA saw 900,000 riders in its first year of service.
+In 1975, SPMTS begins paratransit services and both agencies continue to expand their fleet.
+In 1978, tourist trolley service (using trolley-replica buses) began in downtown St. Petersburg and became successful.
+By the 1980s, the two agencies formed a cooperative agreement, which allowed the expansion of routes throughout Pinellas County.
+This agreement also led to the creation of a single customer service phone number.
+In October 1984, the two companies formally merged (via an act of the Florida Legislature) to create the PSTA.